fNIRS/snirf/snirf_specification.md

 * **Type**:  string
 * **Location**: `/nirs(i)/data(j)/measurementList(k)/dataTypeLabel`

-Data-type label only required if dataType is "processed" (`99999`).
+Data-type label.
+Only required if dataType is "processed" (`99999`).
 See Appendix for list of possible values.

 #### /nirs/measurementList(k)/dataTypeIndex